Guy-Ronen/SE02-ALDS/data_structures/stack/README.md

 # Table of content:
 - Introduction
 - Real world application
- - Implementation
+- How the algorithm works
 - Analysis

 ## Introduction
 A stack is a data structure which contains an ordered set of data.